 It is amusing that we are already talking about merging Enterprise 2.0 and Social Media when both are not even half baked as individual disciplines.
 I agree that they should be related, but I am not so sure that the divider should be completely torn down.
 Perhaps a connector tunneled through the wall is a better approach.
 What do you think?

-Liens de la semaine… on The Nexus of Defined Business… Goals Setting Series… on Data and Statistics Without So… Summer on LinkedIn Signal Demonstrates T… 有松絞り 浴衣 on Social Business Transformation… watch dogs trailer on Culture Trumps ROI
+Lessons from the Fro… on Enterprise 2.0 is Neither a Cr… Liens de la semaine… on The Nexus of Defined Business… Goals Setting Series… on Data and Statistics Without So… Summer on LinkedIn Signal Demonstrates T… 有松絞り 浴衣 on Social Business Transformation…

 - acquisition activity adoption analytics application awareness blog business business_case category change cloud collaboration communication community conference consultant content culture customer data deployment design document email employee enterprise Enterprise 2.0 Facebook feature filter functionality Gilbane goal IBM information innovation integration investment Jive knowledge management market microblogging Microsoft network organization people platform portal process productivity relationship ROI service SharePoint sharing social social software social_software software solution strategy stream system technology tool transformation trust Twitter usability user value web Work 2.0